FMV DLOM Calculator Frequently Asked Questions (FAQs)

 Q: Has the raw data in the FMV Study been adjusted for inflation?

 A: While the Calculator provides users with the option of using inflation-adjusted data, the raw data in the FMV Study is delivered to subscribers on an unadjusted basis.
-However, you can download an Inflation Adjustment MS Excel Tool which allows users to adjust the data for a specific valuation date.
+However, you can download an Inflation Adjustment MS Excel Tool which allows users to adjust the data for inlation as of a specific valuation date.

 Q: Does FMV recommend that valuation analysts use the Calculator rather than developing their own methodology using the FMV data?